 Experimental Design:

 The treatment structure will consist of an eight-by-five factorial design with ten replicates.
 The two factors will consist of species (Table 1) with eight levels and substrate mixture (Table 2) with five levels.
 A control substrate mixture consisting of commercial mushroom substrate obtained from (X) will be used.
 There will be no negative control for species.
 The design structure will take the form of a complete randomized blocked design (CRBD) experiment.
 The experimental units will be sorted into forty blocks of ten units each with each block representing one species x substrate mixture treatment combination.
 There will be a total of 400 experimental units.
-The experimental results will consist of sporocarp individual size, sporocarp fresh weight, sporocarp dry weight, sporocarp nutrient content, and spent substrate mass post-harvest.
+The outcomes measured will consist of sporocarp individual size, sporocarp fresh weight, sporocarp dry weight, sporocarp nutrient content, and spent substrate mass post-harvest.

 Spawn Production: